Cycling in Cambodia – Everything you need to know to plan your bike tour

-Sad part: baguettes are hard to find in the remote areas.
+The sad part: baguettes are hard to find in remote areas.
 Happy part: where there’s a market, there’s a baguette.
 For 1/1.20USD they fill it with some sort of meat, vegetables, and sauce.
 Big and cheap, will fill your belly.

 Bakeries are rare, better on sweets than salty pastry.
 However, when we saw one we usually stock a few pieces.
 Not bad overall, considering the average quality of Cambodian food.

-Unlike Thai, Laotian, Vietnamese and Chinese, Khmer language is not tonal, meaning that is easier to grab a few words and be understood when you try to repeat them.
-Alphabet tough is a big barrier in restaurant’s menu and more less everything else.
+Unlike Thai, Laotian, Vietnamese, and Chinese, the Khmer language is not tonal, meaning that it is easier to grab a few words and be understood when you try to repeat them.
+Alphabet tough is a big barrier in the restaurant’s menu and more or less everything else.

 This being a generalization, Cambodian people are mostly friendly but not very helpful, don’t rely on their direction so much and don’t expect them to help to drag your bike out of the mud.

-Cambodian roads have improved enormously during the last ten years, all the major roads are sealed, may not be as smooth as in Thailand but usually they are ok.
+Cambodian roads have improved enormously during the last ten years, all the major roads are sealed, may not be as smooth as in Thailand but they are usually ok.
 Some of them may have heavy traffic, while some may be almost desert.
-Not so rarely there’s no side lane to ride in, so if the road is busy with trucks, it may feel (and actually be) quite dangerous.
-Check our bicycle touring itinerary in Cambodia (part1, part2, part3) for detailed information about this.

 When leaving the main road hunting for alternative routes, the whole story takes a U-turn.
 It’s here that the real Cambodia reveals itself, the slow rhythms of a country which somehow still lives in the middle ages.
 Hand-pulled wooden looms, ritual horse carts, run down temples and people wearing traditional clothes.